netbirdio/netbird/README.md

 ````shell
 /usr/local/bin/wiretrustee signal --log-level INFO
 ````
-This will launch the signal service on port 10000, in case you want to change the port, use the flag --port.
+This will launch the Signal server on port 10000, in case you want to change the port, use the flag --port.
 #### Docker image
-We have packed the signal into docker images.
-You can pull the images from the Docker Hub and execute it with the following commands:
+We have packed the Signal server into docker image.
+You can pull the image from Docker Hub and execute it with the following commands:
 ````shell
 docker pull wiretrustee/wiretrustee:signal-latest
 docker run -d --name wiretrustee-signal -p 10000:10000 wiretrustee/wiretrustee:signal-latest